11 Things to Do in Amsterdam in September

 Visiting the Rijksmuseum| ©Becky Houtman

-The weather in Amsterdam in September is quite changeable so bad weather can make an appearance especially at the end of the month.
-For these days there is nothing better than taking shelter and visiting the **city'**s museums.
-Amsterdam is home to more than 50 museums of various kinds and some of them are known worldwide.
+The weather in Amsterdam in September is quite changeable, so bad weather can make an appearance, especially at the end of the month.
+On these days, there is nothing better than taking shelter and visiting the city's museums.
+Amsterdam is home to more than 50 museums of various kinds, some of which are world-renowned.

-As a must are the Van Gogh Museum in Amsterdam, the Rijksmuseum and the Stedelijk Museum.
-These three are also together where the famous museum market is held.
-Well known and frequented by locals, it takes place in September and is composed of numerous stalls selling textiles, jewelry, and very particular stationery.
+The Van Gogh Museum in Amsterdam, the Rijksmuseum, and the Stedelijk Museum are must-sees.
+These three are also located together where the famous museum market is held.
+Well known and frequented by locals, it takes place in September and consists of numerous stalls selling textiles, jewelry, and very unique stationery items.

 Another must-see museum on your trip to Amsterdam is the Anne Frank House Museum.
-And if you want to escape from the more typical, I recommend:
+And if you want to escape the more typical attractions, I recommend:

 Cruises and canals| ©Chris